|

 • --start

-Initialize and start servers with the startup settings for
+Initialize and start servers with the startup settings for the

-connect to it with the mysql client like this:
+with the mariadb client like this:

-shell> cd mysql-test
+shell> cd mariadb-test

-shell> ./mysql-test-run.pl --start alias &
+shell> ./mariadb-test-run.pl --start alias &

-shell> ../mysql -S ./var/tmp/master.sock -h localhost -u root
+shell> ../mariadb -S ./var/tmp/master.sock -h localhost -u root

 If no tests are named on the command line, the server(s) will